gitgik/Bucket-list-app-API/README.md

 ```

 ###Start The Server
-Run the following command to start the server and begin listening for requests to each endpoints.
+Run the following command to start the server which listens at port 5000 for
+requests to the endpoints
 ```
 python run.py production
 ```